nntrn/primes/README.md

 ### RULE 3
-for any odd number n, set dimension d and modify RULE 1 using a fractal dimensional scale to return a prime or a coprime
+for any odd number n, set dimension d and modify RULE 1 using a fractal dimensional scale to return a prime or a number with only prime factors (exluding 1 and itself)

 C = (n • 3^d) – 2^d